What does the prosecution have to prove in a case of Intimidation?

 Section 9(1)(a) Conditional Release Order (CRO) with Conviction

 A Conditional Release Order made under section 9(1)(a) is identical to the Conditional Release Order under section 9(1)(b) as discussed above.
 However, under this section, the bond is made with a criminal conviction.
 This will result in the offender having a criminal record.

 Community Correction Order (CCO)

-A court can impose a prison sentence for very serious cases of intimidation.
+A Court can impose a prison sentence for very serious cases of Intimidation.
 Although, prison sentences do not necessarily have to be served inside a prison.
-The court can allow an person to serve the prison term in the community under an Intensive Correction Order (ICO).
+The Court can allow a person to serve the prison term in the community under an Intensive Correction Order (ICO).

 Our Sydney Criminal Law Team will advise you on the likelihood of a custodial sentence being imposed.